 B2B Lead Nurturing - A Quick Definition

-B2B lead nurturing moves your marketing qualified leads (MQLs) through your marketing funnel to become sales accepted leads (SALs).
-The aim of B2B lead nurturing is to create prospects who have already engaged with your business at multiple touchpoints before your Sales team contact them.
+B2B lead nurturing's main aim is to create prospects who have already engaged with your business at multiple touchpoints before your sales team contacts them.

 Each interaction with your brand should be aimed at helping your leads learn more about your business.
-As a Marketer, your lead nurturing strategy will help you better understand your prospects.
-B2B lead nurturing helps you discover how your leads are a suitable fit for your products and solutions and crucially, whether they are in an active buying cycle before your Sales department works their magic.
+As a marketer, your lead nurturing strategy will help you better understand your prospects.
+B2B lead nurturing helps you discover how your leads are a suitable fit for your products and solutions and crucially, whether they are in an active buying cycle before your sales department works its magic.

 One of the key objectives of B2B lead nurturing is to establish a genuine, long-term relationship between your brand and your audience.
 But how can you do that authentically?